-Just a few flips of the calendar ago, parents across the country tried their hand at homeschooling.
+Just a few flips of the calendar ago, parents across the country tried their hand at homeschooling and used apps for home schooling.
 Their experience was predictable, at least by those who’d done it before: It’s tough.

 There’s a reason every teacher keeps a calendar: because staying on top of lesson plans takes serious organization skills.
 When trying to pack lessons and study sessions into an already busy day, it’s critical to manage your time well.
 These calendar apps can help you do so: